-Sean Z. Kramer is a partner in the Chicago office of Kirkland & Ellis LLP, where he is a member of the Firm’s corporate transactional group.
-Sean’s practice concentrates on structuring, negotiating and managing the corporate, securities and tax aspects of complex business transactions.
-He has developed a particular focus on representing private equity sponsors and their portfolio companies in the wide array of transactions that they encounter: leveraged buyouts and consortium deals; mergers, acquisitions and joint ventures; divestitures; venture capital, growth equity and other minority investments; initial public offerings; debt and equity financings; restructurings and workouts; executive compensation arrangements; investment fund formations; and various corporate governance matters.
+Sean Z. Kramer is a corporate partner in the Chicago office of Kirkland & Ellis LLP.
+His practice concentrates on structuring, negotiating and managing the corporate, securities and tax aspects of complex business transactions.
+He has developed a particular focus on representing private equity sponsors and their portfolio companies in the wide array of transactions that they encounter: leveraged buyouts and consortium deals; mergers, acquisitions and divestitures; joint ventures; venture capital, growth equity and other minority investments; initial public offerings; debt and equity financings; restructurings; executive compensation arrangements; investment fund formations; and corporate governance matters.

-Sean co-founded and currently co-chairs the Kirkland & Ellis Corporate Lab at the University of Chicago Law School, a clinical program through which students learn transactional law by working with the legal and business teams of leading public and private companies, investment funds and non-profit organizations.
-He has also served on the boards and committees of various local and national institutions, including Teach for America, Golden Apple Foundation and the University of Chicago.
+Sean co-founded and currently co-chairs the Kirkland & Ellis Corporate Lab at the University of Chicago Law School, a clinical program in which students learn transactional law by working with the legal and business teams of leading public and private companies, investment funds and non-profit organizations.
+Sean has also served on boards of several education-focused institutions, including Golden Apple Foundation, Teach for America and the University of Chicago.
 Sean graduated with Honors from the University of Chicago Law School.